sap-tutorials/sap-build-apps/tutorials/codejam-events-process-4-publish-and-subscribe-events/codejam-events-process-4-publish-and-subscribe-events.md

     We have connected the Publisher section to the event broker service.

-4. For the topic, enter the following but replace `[SAPCommunityUsername]` with your SAP Community username.
+4. For the topic, enter the following but replace `[SAPCommunityDisplayName]` with your SAP Community display name.

     ```JSON
-    default/sap.s4/S4D/ce/cust/ext/codejam/ZBUSINESSPARTNER/Created/v1/[SAPCommunityUsername]
+    default/sap.s4/S4D/ce/cust/ext/codejam/ZBUSINESSPARTNER/Created/v1/[SAPCommunityDisplayName]
     ```

-    For the payload, enter the following but replace `[SAPCommunityUsername]` with your SAP Community username (it appears twice).
+    For the payload, enter the following but replace `[SAPCommunityDisplayName]` with your SAP Community display name (it appears twice).

     ```JSON
     {